hannessalin/hannessalin.github.io/README.md

 ## Hannes Salin

 <img src="/hannes-du-profile.jpeg" alt="Picture of Hanne Salin" style="width:200px; float:left; margin-right:10px;"/>
-I am currently the head of department (leading leaders) of Digitalization and Transportation Systems at the Swedish Transport Administration (STA), within the Division of Information and Communication Technology (ICT), managing a department of more than 400 software engineers, test leaders, requirement specialists, architects, project leaders, engineering managers and many other roles.
+I am currently the CTO for Software Engineering at the Swedish Transport Administration (STA), within the Division of Information and Communication Technology (ICT).
+I am also the Head of department Digitalization and Transportation Systems, managing a department of more than 400 software engineers, quality assurance engineers, requirement specialists, architects, project leaders, engineering managers and many other roles.
 Except my full-time work at STA, I am also working towards a PhD in cryptography, under the supervision of associate professor [Łukasz Krzywiecki](https://cs.pwr.edu.pl/krzywiecki/) at the [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).
 My main research focus is secure multi-party signature schemes for connected and distributed infrastructures such as VANET and smart railway eco-systems.
 Particular interests within cryptography are provable security, signature schemes, and cryptographic accumulators.
 I am also working towards a PhD in [data analytics](https://www.du.se/en/research/doctoral-studies/doctoral-programme-in-microdata-analysis/) at [Dalarna University](https://www.du.se/en), under the supervision of professor [Yves Rybarczyk](https://www.du.se/en/profile-page/?userId=1998846526).
 My research topic is data-driven decision management in software engineering and (agile) software development, with a particular focus on inter- and transdisciplinary methods for managerial decision-making, combining organizational- and management theory with statistical analysis and data science.

 I have more than **7 years** of experience as a security software engineer and system developer with focus on IT-security and secure software development, and **6 years** of experience as a manager including middle- and top management levels.
 I have primarily worked within finance and banking, and more recently the transport infrastructure domain.
 For a more detailed summary of my professional activities, [go here](roles.md). **Since 2021 I am holding a senior IEEE membership**.